SErvices & PROGRAMS

 Serving Pontiac Residents

-Christian Community Response Team - CCRT (formerly known as Catholic Community Response Team) is the organization that dedicates itself solely to the local, low-income population on behalf of Oakland County.
-Our mission is simple: to provide direct support and referral services to Pontiac residents for unmet emergency basic-living needs, in a manner inspired by the Gospel of Jesus Christ.
-We are registered as a 501c3 non-profit organization.
+Christian Community Response Team (CCRT) is dedicated to supporting Pontiac’s low-income residents.
+Our mission is straightforward: to provide direct support and referral services for emergency basic living needs, guided by the compassion and teachings of Jesus Christ.
+We are a registered 501(c)(3) nonprofit organization.

-Formed twenty years ago by the ten parishes that comprise the Pontiac Area Vicariate of Detroit Archdiocese, CCRT receives support from those parishes and other Oakland County churches.
-We also partner with Lakeshore Legal Aid, Kirk in the Hills, Ladies of Charity & St. Vincent de Paul and supported by private donors.
-Your ongoing support is critical and enables us to keep up with the needs of the community.
+Founded twenty one years ago by the ten parishes of the Pontiac Area Vicariate of the Detroit Archdiocese, CCRT continues to receive support from local parishes, churches across Oakland County, private donors, and partnerships with organizations such as Lakeshore Legal Aid, Kirk in the Hills, Ladies of Charity, and St. Vincent de Paul.
+Your support allows us to respond to the urgent needs of our community.

-Our Holy Father Pope Leo XIV, in his message for the 9th World Day of the Poor, reminds us:
+As Pope Leo XIII reminds us in his message for the 9th World Day of the Poor:

 “You, O Lord, are my hope” (Psalm 71:5).
-The poor can be witnesses to a strong and steadfast hope, precisely because they embody it in the midst of uncertainty, poverty, and marginalization.
-The poor are not a distraction for the Church; they are our beloved brothers and sisters; they put us in contact with the truth of the Gospel.
+The poor bear witness to a steadfast hope, living it out amid uncertainty, poverty, and marginalization.
+They are not a distraction for the Church—they are our beloved brothers and sisters, guiding us to the truth of the Gospel.

 Diversity, Equity, Inclusion Statement